Continuous Multi-line Queues and TASEP: Background and definitions

 \subsection{Multi-type TASEP on a ring}

-Consider a vector $\mbf {m}=(m_1, \dots, m_n)$ of positive integers and a ring with $N\ge \sum m_i$ sites labelled $\{0,\dots,N-1$.
-A state of the $\mbf{m}$-TASEP chain is a placement of $m_i$ particles labelled $i$ on the ring $1\le i\le n$ such that no two particles are on the same site.
-A transition in this chain is one particle being chosen uniformly at random and the particle tries to jump left.
-If the site to the left is vacant, it jumps there.
-If the site to the left has a particle with a larger label they trade places.
-If the site to the left has a particle with a smaller or equal label no jump will happen.
-So we can think of vacancies as particles labelled $n+1$, but the notation becomes simpler by not doing so.
+Consider a vector $\mbf {m}=(m_1, \dots, m_n)$ of positive integers and a ring with $N$ sites (we assume that $N \ge \sum m_i$), labeled $0,\dots,N-1 \pmod{N}$ from left to right starting at some particular site $0$.
+A state of the $\mbf{m}$-TASEP chain is an assignment of $\sum_im_i$ labeled particles to positions on the ring such that no two particles are on the same site.
+Exactly $m_i$ of the particles are labeled $i$.
+The dynamics of the chain is defined as follows.
+A particle is chosen uniformly at random and if the site to left of the particle is empty or contains a particle with larger label then the two sites swap.

+(Thus we can think of vacancies as particles labeled $n+1$, but the notation becomes simpler by not doing so.)
+It is important to note that all particles less than $i$ "look the same" to $i$ (as do all larger than $i$).
+This observation is called the projection principle.
+So, for instance, if one is interested only in the behavior of class $i$ particles, one can instead study the chain where all particles less than $i$ have the same class $1$, all class $i$ particles have class $2$, and the rest class $3$.

-Exclusion processes has been studied extensively in general and this cyclic $\mbf{m}$-TASEP has been considered by several authors \cite{Angel, AS, AL2, EFM, FM1, FM2, Lam, LM}.
+Exclusion processes have been studied extensively in general, and this $\mbf{m}$-TASEP has been considered by several authors \cite{AS, Angel, AL2, EFM, FM1, FM2, Lam, LM}.
 Both Matrix Ansatz solutions and more combinatorial solutions have been suggested.

-Let $\SD_\mbf{m}(N)$ be the stationary distribution of the TASEP, then we define $\SD$ as the limit when $\mbf{m}$ is fixed and $N$ tends to infinity while scaling the ring to have length 1.
+Let $\SD_\mbf{m}(N)$ be the stationary distribution of the TASEP.
+We define $\SD_n$ as the limit of $\SD_\mbf{m}$ when $\mbf{m} = (\underbrace{1, \dots, 1}_n)$ is fixed and $N$ tends to infinity, while scaling the ring to have length 1 (this will be made precise below).
 Note that we define a limit of stationary distributions and not the limit of the TASEP itself.
 We leave that as an interesting challenge.